roman-milk/roman-milk.github.io/rob-and-millie-go-to-atlanta.md

  It might have just been my imagination, but I thought I saw disappointment in Millie's eyes as I led her toward the elevators.
 We were no sooner in the room than Millie started dropping clothes on the floor.

  "Hurry Rob, hurry" as she headed for the bed.
 "Yes indeed Rob" I thought, "Bringing Millie on this trip was a stroke of genius.
 Millie flat wore me out and when I fell asleep I slept like a baby.
-Report_Story #2